Cohomogeneity One Manifolds and Homogeneous Spaces of Positive Scalar Curvature: Proofs of Theorems and

 \begin{lemma} In cases (C1) and (N1) the manifold $M$ admits a $G$-invariant metric of positive scalar curvature if and only if the fiber $G/H$ does. \end{lemma} \begin{proof} We fix an $\textup{Ad}_G$-invariant inner product $Q$ on $\mathfrak{g}$ and set $\mathfrak{p}=\mathfrak{h}^\perp$ as in the proof of Theorem~\ref{theorem_homSpaces}.
 In case (C1) the bundle $M\to S^1$ can be considered as the mapping torus of a $G$-equivariant diffeomorphism $G/H\to G/H$ induced by right multiplication $R_{a^{-1}}$ on $G$ by an element $a\in N(H)$ in the normalizer of $H$ (see, for example, \cite[Corollary I.4.3]{Br72}).
 The induced map on the Lie algebra is $\textup{Ad}_a$ which fixes $\mathfrak{p}$ as $Q$ is $\textup{Ad}_G$-invariant.
 Hence $R_{a^{-1}}$ induces an isometry on $G/H$ with respect to the metric induced by $Q$.
 As a consequence, any $\textup{Ad}_G$-invariant inner product on $\mathfrak{g}$ extends to all of $M$ in both cases by taking the product with the flat metric on $S^1$ or $\R$.
 In particular $M$ has a metric of non-negative sectional curvature and this metric is flat if and only if its restriction to $G/H$ is flat.
 This corresponds precisely to the cases where $M$ and $G/H$ have no metric of positive scalar curvature by \cite[Corollary A]{GL83} and \cite[Corollary B2]{GL83}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theorem_cohomOne_cpt} in case (C1)] Suppose that $M$ has no $G$-invariant metric of positive scalar curvature.
 Then the fiber $G/H$ has no metric of positive scalar curvature by Lemma~\ref{prop_case(i)(iii)}.
 Hence the connected components of $G/H$ are diffeomorphic to a torus by Theorem~\ref{theorem_homSpaces}.
 By restricting the action to the identity component $G_o$ we obtain that $M$ is a principal $T^{n-1}$-bundle over $S^1$.
 Such bundles are necessarily given by the product $T^{n-1}\times S^1=T^n$ as $S^1$ has no higher homotopy groups and $T^{n-1}$ is connected.
-Hence we have shown that each one of statements (3) and (4) imply statement (2).
+Hence we have shown that each one of statements \eqref{IT:THMA_3} and \eqref{IT:THMA_4} imply statement \eqref{IT:THMA_2}.
 To finish the proof, we proceed as follows.
-Clearly, statement (2) implies statement (1).
-Now, by Proposition~\ref*{Ric>=0}, each one of statements (1) and (2) imply statements (4) and (5) , where we consider the trivial group action to get that (1) implies (4) and (5).
-Again, by Proposition~\ref{Ric>=0}, statements (4) and (5) are equivalent, and each one of them implies that $M$ is not finitely covered by a torus, which clearly implies statement (3).
-This shows the equivalence of statements (1)--(5). \end{proof}
+Clearly, statement \eqref{IT:THMA_2} implies statement \eqref{IT:THMA_1}.
+Now, by Proposition~\ref{Ric>=0}, each one of statements \eqref{IT:THMA_1} and \eqref{IT:THMA_2} implies statements \eqref{IT:THMA_4} and \eqref{IT:THMA_5}.
+Again, by Proposition~\ref{Ric>=0}, statements \eqref{IT:THMA_4} and \eqref{IT:THMA_5} are equivalent, and each one of them implies that $M$ is not finitely covered by a torus, which clearly implies statement \eqref{IT:THMA_3}.
+This shows the equivalence of statements \eqref{IT:THMA_1}--\eqref{IT:THMA_5}. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theorem_cohomOne_noncpt} in case (N1)] Suppose that $M$ has no $G$-invariant Riemannian metric of positive scalar curvature.
 Then, as in case (C1), the connected components of the fiber $G/H$ are diffeomorphic to a torus and $M$ is diffeomorphic to $T^{n-1}\times \R$.
 Manifolds of this form admit a complete flat Riemannian metric, but have no complete Riemannian metric of positive scalar curvature by \cite[Corollary B2]{GL83}.
-This shows that statements (1), (2) and (3) are equivalent and that they are implied by statement (5).
+This shows that statements \eqref{IT:THMB_1}, \eqref{IT:THMB_2} and \eqref{IT:THMB_3} are equivalent and that they are implied by statement \eqref{IT:THMB_5}.